domleonard/droptextpp/README.md

 	This installs droptextpp in a `.droptextpp` folder in the user's home directory and then opens it in a file explorer window.
 4. Copy the "Drop Text Preprocessor (TPP).desktop" desktop launcher file to any location in which it can be conveniently accessed.
 The launcher can be copied and/or renamed multiple times as may prove convenient.
 The launcher executes the droptextpp preprocessor on a file drag and dropped onto it.
 In the distro available for testing, desktop launchers did **not** support copying and pasting files onto a launcher as an alternative to drag and drop operations on the same file.

-**Broken mouse Installation**
+**Termial Use Installation**

-1. Grab a copy of `droptextpp.js` off Github and run it under node with the -p option at the end of the command line, redirecting output to the file you want to write over or pipe it to another command.
+1. Grab a copy of `droptextpp.js` off Github and run it under node in  a terminal using the command line syntax below.

 **Uninstall**